HildoBijl/stepwise/shared/skillTracking/README.md

 # Step-Wise skill tracking

 Step-Wise uses a large skill tree.
 For each student, and for each skill in the tree, Step-Wise tracks the mastery level.
 This file discusses script-wise how this all works.
-For the mathematics behind skill tracking, there is a [separate PDF file on Skill Tracking](../../frontend/public/SkillTracking.pdf) that you can read.
-There is also a paper on this in the works.
+For the mathematics behind skill tracking, see the [paper on Skill Tracking](https://arxiv.org/abs/2501.10050).

 ## Skill coefficients